For 2005 Hyundai Sonata Front Rear eLine Plain Brake Rotors + Ceramic Brake Pads

 In geography, a plain, commonly known as flatland, is a flat expanse of land that generally does not change much in elevation, and is primarily treeless.
 Plains occur as lowlands along valleys or at the base of mountains, as coastal plains, and as plateaus or uplands.
 Plains are one of the major landforms on earth, being present on all continents and covering more than one-third of the world's land area.
 Plains in many areas are important for agriculture.
 There are various types of plains and biomes on them.

-Sonata (; Italian: [soˈnaːta], pl. sonate; from Latin and Italian: sonare [archaic Italian; replaced in the modern language by suonare], "to sound"), in music, literally means a piece played as opposed to a cantata (Latin and Italian cantare, "to sing"), a piece sung.: 17 The term evolved through the history of music, designating a variety of forms until the Classical era, when it took on increasing importance.
+In music, a sonata (; pl. sonate) literally means a piece played as opposed to a cantata (Latin and Italian cantare, "to sing"), a piece sung.: 17 The term evolved through the history of music, designating a variety of forms until the Classical era, when it took on increasing importance.
 Sonata is a vague term, with varying meanings depending on the context and time period.
 By the early 19th century, it came to represent a principle of composing large-scale works.
 It was applied to most instrumental genres and regarded—alongside the fugue—as one of two fundamental methods of organizing, interpreting and analyzing concert music.
 Though the musical style of sonatas has changed since the Classical era, most 20th- and 21st-century sonatas still maintain the same structure.

 The term sonatina, pl. sonatine, the diminutive form of sonata, is often used for a short or technically easy sonata.